-We will come back in a later section to the use of a cross-classified 2×2 contingency table (for A and \overline{A} and \overline{B} and \overline{B}) to explain several concepts and anomalies in diagnostic testing and related areas.
+We will come back in a later section to the use of a cross-classified 2×2 contingency table (for A and \bar{A} and B and \bar{B}) to explain several concepts and anomalies in diagnostic testing and related areas.
 Even though we will speak in terms of probabilities and conditional probabilities, these are typically obtained from frequencies and an underlying urn model.
-This general way of developing the descriptive statistics (or what we might label as descriptive probabilities) is referred to as using "natural frequencies" by Gigerenzer and others.
+This general way of developing the descriptive statistics (or what we might label as descriptive probabilities) is referred to as using "natural frequencies" by Gigerenzer